alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 $CTA

-###Applying for a plant health certificate in England and Wales

-You must apply for your plants to be tested by filling in the appropriate form for:
+To get a health certificate, your plants must be inspected.
+Apply by filling in the appropriate form for:

 * [plants](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515922/form-phe36.pdf)